Olive Oil Origin & Single-Origin Heritage

 Taste Single-Origin EVOO from Calabria

-Harvest-dated, traceable, and bottled at the source—discover your favorite cultivar.
+Harvest-dated, independently lab-certified, and bottled at the source — discover your favorite cultivar.

 Continue Learning & Explore

-Clear answers about origin, single origin, Blue Zone context, and how to choose your bottle.
+Clear answers about origin, traceability, Blue Zone context, and how to choose your bottle.

 What does "single origin" olive oil mean?

-It means the oil comes from one defined region and producer—no anonymous multi-country blends.
+Single origin means the oil comes from one defined region and producer — no anonymous multi-country blends.
 You get traceable sourcing, a consistent flavor profile, and a clear sense of place.
+It allows polyphenol data to be tied to a specific harvest lot and farm.

 Why does origin matter when choosing olive oil?

-Origin shapes flavor and trust.
-Climate, soil, and milling culture influence aroma and taste.
-Clear origin also improves traceability and reduces the risk of low-quality blends.
+Origin shapes both flavor and trust.
+Climate, soil, altitude, and milling culture influence aroma and polyphenol content.
+Clear origin also reduces the risk of adulteration — multi-country blends are the primary vehicle for olive oil fraud.

 Is "Product of Italy" enough to prove origin?